chhayac/Gender-Classification-Using-Images/README.md

 # Deep-Learning
-Gender Prediction from Social Media profile pictures
+Gender Prediction from Social Media profile pictures using deep learning

 ## Goal
 To predict gender of 9500 facebook users using images as source.
 I used profile.csv data to separate data into male and female folders as Keras expected